mmacy/cosmos-python-prototype/README.md

 The container name must be unique within the database.""")
     else:
         raise
-    database.get_container(test_container_name)
 ```

 ### Handle transient errors with retries

-While working with Cosmos DB, you might encounter transient failures caused by rate limits enforced by the service, or other transient problems like network outages.
+While working with Cosmos DB, you might encounter transient failures caused by [rate limits][cosmos_request_units] enforced by the service, or other transient problems like network outages.
 For information about handling these types of failures, see [Retry pattern][azure_pattern_retry] in the Cloud Design Patterns guide, and the related [Circuit Breaker pattern][azure_pattern_circuit_breaker].

 ## Next steps